WARTIME ADVISORY | LEVEL 4 | CYBER CONFLICT

 • live competitive environments and capture-the-flag scenarios

-1. Document the Research
+1. Elevate the DroneWarz Research

-2. Preserve the Community Contribution
+2. Community Funding and Contribution

 The program was built and operated by a dedicated community of volunteers, researchers, and partners who contributed to advancing drone security knowledge.